Why Field Service Risk Assessments are Critical: 4 Key Reasons

 Unlike office workers, field workers face a wider range of risks due to their constantly changing job locations.
 So it’s vital to conduct risk assessments at each site to safeguard your workers, equipment, and reputation from the diverse hazards present.

-This article will be a guide on why risk assessments are so crucial to business operations.
+This article talks you through the top reasons field service risk assessments are so crucial to business operations.

-Risk assessments are the paperwork that businesses must complete to manage any dangers that a workplace presents.
+Field service risk assessments are documents businesses must complete to manage any dangers that a workplace presents.
 It’s a legal requirement for any employer to carry out risk assessments, and the results of each risk assessment must be recorded if there are five or more people involved in the activity.

-It’s important to know that routine tasks don’t require a new risk assessment every time for mobile workers.
-A fresh review is needed only when the setting changes or the activity being carried out alters the level of risk to the worker.
+And running field service risk assessments doesn’t mean you need to apply them to every routine task.
+A fresh review is needed only when the setting changes or the activity being carried out alters the level of risk to the mobile worker.

 When carried out properly, risk assessments can prevent injury and even loss of life when large machinery is involved.

 Every workplace could have hazards or potential risks that could cause ill health, injury or even damage to tools and equipment.
 Potential danger on any job can be reduced by following the five steps to conduct a risk assessment so that any risks are noted, and the work is adapted to protect those who are carrying out the job.

 And this is where tech can help.